aurelio4/aurelio4/README.md

 ### About Me

- - My name is Aurelio
- - I love playing video games, programming, and eating.
- - If I'm not at my computer, I'm most likely outside playing sports or hanging with my friends.
+Hey!
+My name is Aurelio.
+I'm a Full Stack Web Development student at Lambda School.
+I'm passionate about video games and building websites that are linked to video games.

- ### Contact Me
+### Socials
-Email: aurelioarcabascio@gmail.com
+I'm on [LinkedIn](https://www.linkedin.com/in/aurelio-arcabascio/) and you can email me at aurelioarcabascio@gmail.com